 The advanced cybersecurity defenses built into the operating firmware of this SSD repel ransomware attacks and prevent data theft even when all other cybersecurity protections fail or are bypassed.
 When used in conjunction with Cigent Dynamic Data Defense Engine™ for Windows (D3E), Cigent Secure SSDs protect data throughout the entire device lifecycle—from provisioning to end-of-life—defending against a vast number of threat vectors.

-Cigent Secure SSD™ storage comes in 512GB, 1TB, and 2TB NVMe SSD internal and external configurations.
-It can be installed as the primary storage device on a Windows 10 PC where the O/S runs or as secondary internal storage (such as in a desktop tower) or as external media plugged into a USB port.
+Available in K2 NVMe internal and external configurations, the Cigent Secure SSD comes in three sizes—512GB, 1TB, and 2TB.
+It can be installed as the primary storage device on a Windows PC where the O/S runs, as secondary internal storage (such as in a desktop tower), or as external media plugged into a USB port.

 Cigent Secure SSD is the first and only SSD to include TrueErase™, firmware verification that reports each block’s erased or unerased state after a wipe attempt, allowing the trusted user to safely repurpose their device, retire it, or ship it for destruction, saving money on expensive media and allowing you to implement a green policy to storage device lifecycle management.